platformer/typst-algorithms/algo.typ

+#import "@preview/tablex:0.0.5": gridx, colspanx, vlinex

-// counter to track the number of algo elements
+// State value to track whether the current context is an algo element.
-// used as an id when accessing:
-//   _algo-comment-lists
+// If not, #i, #d, #comment, #no-emph commands should fail.
+#let _algo-in-algo-context = state("_algo-in-algo-context", false)

+// State value to track whether the current context is display mode.
+// If not, #i, #d, #comment commands will update relevant state;
+//   otherwise they do nothing.
-#let _algo-id-ckey = "_algo-id"
+#let _algo-in-display-context = state("_algo-in-display-context", false)

 // state value for storing current comment-prefix passed to algo
 #let _algo-comment-prefix = state("_algo-comment-prefix", [])